 NMSDC’s certification standard is based on the applicant having the ability to provide the following requirements.
 An application, documentation and site visit is required for all applicant to ascertain the requirements are met:

 - Minorities must own and control at least 51% of the business

 - Minority owner(s) must serve as President or CEO (if both positions exist)

 - Minority owner(s) must be active in daily management

 - Minority owner(s) must be a U.S. citizen

 - Minority owner(s) must have the ownership and officer position for at least 6 months

 How is "ownership" established?

 – Ownership is established through the documents uploaded with your application.
-One of the following is required, depending on the legal organization of the applicant business:
+An example of the required document is listed below based on the legal organization of the applicant business: